 - 1. Letters to Key Stakeholders: Staff introduced the project to key stakeholders and invited their participation in stakeholder interviews (August 2020). - 2.
 Project Website: The website went live August 2020 and will be updated throughout the duration of the project (2020 2023). - 3.
-Konveio Website.
-The Konveio interactive website for document review will go live in Fall 2020 and will be updated throughout the duration of the project (2020 2023). - 4.
 Stakeholder Surveys: Targeted stakeholder surveys will be sent via email, on the project website, and integrated into virtual events.
-Staff will use online tools, such as Microsoft Forms, Slido, Konveio, and Open Town Hall (by OpenGov), which has been used successfully by the Department of Parks and Recreation, to obtain community feedback on key planning issues (September 2020 May 2021). - 5.
-E-mail, E-Newsletters and Social Media: The public will be kept informed via the Department's Twitter, Facebook and Instagram pages, from October 2020 onward, as well as via a quarterly newsletter starting the end of the second Quarter FY 2021 (December 2020 June 2023). - 6.
-Focus Groups: The first focus groups will focus on facilitating conversation around existing conditions with a variety of community members, business owners, and other stakeholders (separate from the stakeholder interviews).
-The purpose is to learn more about the community directly from the members themselves on traditional planning topics including land use, transportation, housing, economic development, the environment, urban design, circulation and accessibility and other topics pertinent to the development of this Sector Plan.
-Staff and consultants will work together to develop the approach, content, and facilitate the focus groups.
-Bilingual facilitation and materials will be available. - 7.
-Major Stakeholder Interviews/Meetings: Staff and consultants will carry out a series of meetings with key stakeholders starting in September 2020.
-The project team will begin these meetings with an introductory PowerPoint presentation defining the project's scope, objectives, and key areas of focus.
-This will be followed by a semi-structured interview, with discussion topics and questions prepared in advance to guide the conversation.
-The AECOM Consultants will be tasked with making a formal presentation and facilitating the interviews.
-The information gathered from these sessions will inform the preparation of the Existing Conditions Report which will, in turn, facilitate the preparation of the Preliminary West Hyattsville-Queens Chapel Sector Plan.
-Bilingual facilitation and materials will be available. - 8.
-Briefing: Staff plans to introduce the project to Hyattsville City Council, Brentwood Town Council, and Mount Rainier City Council (October 2020). - 9.
-Initiation: Staff will present the Goals, Concepts, Guidelines and Public Participation Plan to Planning Board and District Council (September October 2020).
+Staff will use online tools, such as Microsoft Forms, Slido, Konveio, and Open Town Hall (by OpenGov), which has been used successfully by the Department of Parks and Recreation, to obtain community feedback on key planning issues (September 2020 May October 2021). - 4.
+E-mail, E-Newsletters and Social Media: The public will be kept informed via the Department's Twitter, Facebook and Instagram pages, from October 2020 onward, as well as via a quarterly newsletter starting the end of the second Quarter FY 2021 (December 2020 June 2023). - 5.
+Focus Groups: The first focus groups focused on facilitating conversation around existing conditions with a variety of community members, business owners, and other stakeholders (separate from the stakeholder interviews).
+The purpose was to learn more about the community directly from the members themselves on traditional planning topics including land use, transportation, housing, economic development, the environment, urban design, circulation and accessibility and other topics pertinent to the development of this Sector Plan.
+Staff and consultants worked together to develop the approach, content, and facilitate the focus groups.
+Bilingual facilitation and materials were available. - 6.
+Major Stakeholder Interviews/Meetings: Staff and consultants carried out a series of meetings with key stakeholders starting in September 2020.
+The project team began these meetings with an introductory PowerPoint presentation defining the project's scope, objectives, and key areas of focus followed by a semi-structured interview, with discussion topics and questions prepared in advance to guide the conversation.
+The AECOM Consultants were tasked with making a formal presentation and facilitating the interviews.
+The information gathered from these sessions informed the preparation of the Existing Conditions Report which will, in turn, facilitate the preparation of the Preliminary West Hyattsville-Queens Chapel Sector Plan.
+Bilingual facilitation and materials were available. - 7.
+Briefing: Staff has provided and will continue to provide briefings, as requested, to Hyattsville City Council, Brentwood Town Council, and Mount Rainier City Council (October 2020-September 2022). - 8.
+Initiation: Staff presented the Goals, Concepts, Guidelines and Public Participation Plan to Planning Board and District Council (September October 2020). - 9.
+E-Newsletters and Newsletters: Staff worked with County Councilmember for District 2 to prepare and send out information introducing the West Hyattsville-Queens Chapel Sector Plan and promoting the upcoming Kickoff event.

-- 10. E-Newsletters and Newsletters: Staff will work with County Councilmember for District 2 to prepare and send out information introducing the West Hyattsville-Queens Chapel Sector Plan and promoting the upcoming Kickoff event. - 11.
-Kickoff Event: Staff will host a "kickoff meeting" to introduce the West Hyattsville-Queens Chapel Sector Plan to the community.
-The meeting will include the project team, consultant team, and council members (or their representatives) for Councilmanic District 2.
-Staff will work with the consultant team to prepare a presentation that highlights the overall purpose of the project, Public Engagement Strategy, and project timeline (October 2020).
-Interactive tools for Q&A, online mapping, and live polling will be used to solicit feedback from participants.
-Bilingual facilitation and materials will be available.
+10. Kickoff Event: Staff hosted a "kickoff meeting" to introduce the West Hyattsville-Queens Chapel Sector Plan to the community.
+The meeting included the project team, consultant team, and council members (or their representatives) for Councilmanic District 2.
+Staff worked with the consultant team to prepare a presentation that highlights the overall purpose of the project, Public Engagement Strategy, and project timeline (October 2020).
+Interactive tools for Q&A and live polling were used to solicit feedback from participants.
+Bilingual facilitation and materials were available.